 Scripture Reading: Jeremiah 1 - 6 …

 Jeremiah was a young man called to be "Jonah" to his own people ... to pronounce God's coming judgment on a nation that had turned away from their God.
-Israel had already been defeated by the Assyrians; now it was Judah's turn.
-God had "divorced" unfaithful Israel, and now says, "Her unfaithful sister, Judah, had no fear and also went out and committed adultery" (3:8).
+Israel, the northern kingdom, had already been defeated by the Assyrians … now it was Judah's turn, and Babylon was about to do the same to them.
+The cause of God’s judgment was obvious: God had "divorced" unfaithful Israel, and now says, "Her unfaithful sister, Judah, had no fear and also went out and committed adultery" (3:8).
 "Has a nation ever changed its gods? ...
 But my people have exchanged their Glory for worthless idols" (2:11).
 It is incredible when you look at all that God had done for Israel and Judah to see their unfaithfulness to their God.
 No other "god" of any other nation had remotely done what Yahweh, the Great "I AM," had done for His chosen people.
 The gods of the nations were dumb idols!

-Jeremiah is sent to confront Judah with their sin against God.
-God promises that He will put His words in Jeremiah's mouth (1:9) and promises to be with him through whatever struggles he faces (1:19).
+God said to Jeremiah, “Before I formed you in the womb I knew you, before you were born I set you apart; I appointed you as a prophet to the nations” (1:5).
+God sent Jeremiah to confront Judah with their sin, and when Jeremiah, like Moses before him, says, “I do not know how to speak” (1:6), God promises that He will put His words in Jeremiah's mouth (1:9) and promises to be with him through whatever struggles he faces (1:19).
 That's God's promise to all whom He sends to call others to repent.
 It is not an easy task, but it is a necessary one.
 Calling people to repent seems to be a thing of the past in many churches and Christian circles today.
 "Everybody sins," people say, "but God loves everybody!"
-That's not what GOD says, but that is what is being said by those who claim to speak for Him.
+That's not what GOD says, but that is what some who claim to speak for Him are saying.
+It is a recipe for disaster!

 God says, "My people have committed two sins: They have forsaken me, the spring of living water, and have dug their own cisterns, broken cisterns that cannot hold water" (2:13).
-He says to Judah, "Consider then and realize how evil and bitter it is for you when you forsake the LORD your God and have no awe of me," declares the LORD, the LORD Almighty" (2:19).
+What a picture of the foolishness of sin that turns people away from the one true God and moves them to worship idols.
+Jeremiah’s message from God to Judah continues, “‘Consider then and realize how evil and bitter it is for you when you forsake the LORD your God and have no awe of me,’ declares the LORD, the LORD Almighty" (2:19).
 God says, "Only acknowledge your guilt - you have rebelled against the LORD your God!"
 (3:13).

 Doesn't this sound familiar in the visible church today?
 "God doesn't see your sin" ... or "God doesn't notice your sin" ... or "God has changed His mind about your sin" ... so people declare and seem to believe!
 Our culture declares that things have changed, that we understand things better now, that the Bible is not relevant to our society, that we need a new way of looking at things.
 But GOD says, "Stand at the crossroads and look; ask for the ancient paths, ask where the good way is and walk in it, and you will find rest for your souls.
 But YOU said, 'We will not walk in it'" (6:16).

-This is a message for the church today, for those who take the name of the Lord, the God Almighty today.
+This is a message for the church today, for those who take the name of the Lord, the God Almighty.
 He hasn't changed.
-He really hasn't changed!
+He really has not changed!
 God offers forgiveness to those who confess their sin and who desire to turn from sin to obey Him. "'If you will return, O Israel, return to ME,' declares the LORD!"
 (4:1).
 "Break up your unplowed ground ... circumcise your hearts ..."
 (4:3-4).
 "O Jerusalem, wash the evil from your heart and be saved" (4:14).
 Repent!
 Repent!
 Repent!!

 They would not ... so God, in His wisdom declares, "This is what the LORD says, 'The whole land will be ruined, though I will not destroy it completely ..."
 (4:27).
 As Jeremiah pronounces judgment, yet God says, "Yet even in this day ...
 I will not destroy you completely" (5:18).
 In all of this, what is God saying to Judah, and what is He saying to us?